• Skip to primary navigation

 In conversation with Brian Smith from the New York Times, “Nolan Sullivan, a social studies teacher at La Salle Academy, a Catholic high school for boys in Manhattan, uses Kahoot with his ninth graders.
 He says he often has them write their own questions based on what they have learned in class”.

-Such software like Kahoot does not let students wait for a follow-up or feedback on their performance.
+Such software as Kahoot does not let students wait for a follow-up or feedback on their performance.
 It is real-time, it is then and there that they understand the impact of their actions immediately.

-James Paul Jee, a Professor in Literacy Studies at Arizona State University, is also a faculty affiliate with the Games, Learning, and Society group with the University of Wisconsin-Madison.
+James Paul Jee, a Professor in Literacy Studies at Arizona State University, is also a faculty affiliate with the Games, Learning, and Society group at the University of Wisconsin-Madison.
 In his conversation with Edutopia (A George Lucas Education Foundation), he mentions that people take a lot of interest in video games and simulated environments that help them stay agile and be a part of the world where they act as problem solvers.
-And, the reaction to their every action is spontaneous, with no need for feedback later on.
-They are actually being assessed then and there.
-As a consequence, you are always updated on the learning curve that you are treading on.

-If you fail a step, the game/simulation will highlight that point blank and you need to walk that path again.
-He further suggests that this gaming environment helps students understand practically and invariably use the knowledge that they have.
 So it’s not like they are just memorizing something that they do not understand where to use.
 They actually understand, how and where to produce that knowledge in the hour of need.
 And, they can hence produce the same collaboratively.

 With players like Coursera offering a plethora of online degrees and certificates like Master of Computer Science, or specializations in Machine Learning in all major languages, education is within our reach and accessible beyond geographical boundaries.